 Colloquium on “Narrative thinking: principles of storytelling”

-Aspen Institute España, in collaboration with Sílex ediciones, will host a colloquium on “Narrative thinking: principles of storytelling” on the occasion of the publication of the book by Fernando Ariza, Professor of Spanish Literature at the CEU San Pablo University in Madrid; and Miguel Herrero de Jáuregui, Professor of Classical Philology at the Universidad Complutense de Madrid and Aspen España Fellow.
+Aspen Institute España, in collaboration with Sílex ediciones, hosted a colloquium on “Narrative thinking: principles of storytelling” on the occasion of the publication of the book by Fernando Ariza, Professor of Spanish Literature at the CEU San Pablo University in Madrid; and Miguel Herrero de Jáuregui, Professor of Classical Philology at the Universidad Complutense de Madrid and Aspen España Fellow.

 Narrative thinking: principles of storytelling